hunter-college-ossd-spr-2020/firefox-addon-activity/team_7.md

 **2. What is the license under which the extension is distributed?**

-uBlock is under the GNU General Public License v3.0.
+uBlock Origin is under the GNU General Public License v3.0.

 **3. Can you find a code repository for this extension?**